 Health Monitoring

-With built-in heart rate monitors and pulse oximeters, modern sports watches are able to provide users with a wealth of health data.
+With built-in heart rate monitors and pulse oximeters, modern fitness watches are able to provide users with a wealth of health data.
 By combining data from your workouts with stats like heart rate (active and resting) and blood oxygen saturation, you can have access to some very in-depth information, including respiration rate, sleep quality, energy and stress levels, recovery time, and more.
-The most premium watches can even track your hydration and offer insights for women regarding their menstrual cycles.
+The most premium watches can even track your hydration and offer insights for women regarding their menstrual cycles (Garmin's Lily 2 offers in-depth cycle data).
 Your watch’s app is integral to its health monitoring ecosystem, with helpful alerts, extra data points, and detailed graphs that allow you to track your stats over a given time frame.
 Garmin and Apple are clear leaders in this department (the Apple Watch Ultra 2 even includes an electrocardiogram), while Coros’ offerings fall notably short—their interface lacks the synthesis we see from more premium brands, sticking to the basics like exercise time, steps, heart rate, and VO2 max.

 Smart Features